DDriggs00/mavlinkinterface/docs/passive/gps.getCoordinates.md

 # GetTemperature()

-Gets the coordinates from the GPS unit
+This function gets the coordinates from the GPS unit.
 Coordinates will only be returned if a GPS Lock is present.

 ## Return Values

 Returns a string.
 If a gps lock is present, returns the current coordinates (lat/lon only)
-If no lock was present, throws a ConnectionError
+If no lock was present, throws a ConnectionError.
+If any other error occurs, throws a relevant exception.

 ### example output (expanded)